Asia Today: Taiwan quarantines 5,000 after hospital cluster

 Officials said on Monday that they have not been able to identify how the husband and wife became infected after a brief hospital stay in the Taoyuan General Hospital, located in the city of Taoyuan just outside Taiwan’s capital city.
 The man had stayed at the hospital for three days for health problems unrelated to COVID-19, while his wife looked after him.

-Those asked to quarantine include patients who were discharged from the hospital between Jan.
-6-19, and their caregivers.
+Those asked to quarantine include patients who were discharged from the hospital from Jan.
+6 to 19, and their caregivers.

 Taiwan is on higher alert after the latest domestic cluster, which has now seen 15 cases from the hospital in Taoyuan.